National Football League

 Miami at New England: The Patriots haven't lost a game at home all season, and the closest any team has come to beating them in Foxboro was the Jets' hard-fought two-point loss in the rain back in Week 7.
 The Dolphins had a good thing going, but I don't see it happening on Sunday.
 The Patriots have too much to lose, are playing too well and are still bothered by losing to Miami on opening day.
 This could get ugly early.

-The pick: New England 34, Miami 14
+The pick: Patriots 34, Dolphins 14

 Oakland at Kansas City: By beating the 49ers last weekend, the Raiders went from having the top pick in the draft to the fifth.
 There's no Andrew Luck in this year's class, but there is an awfully talented wide receiver in Alabama's Amari Cooper and a standout defensive tackle in USC's Leonard Williams.
 Either would be huge for Oakland.
-I know, Raiders fans will never say no to a win -- especially over the 49ers -- but that one had major implications come draft day.
+I know, Raiders fans never will say no to a win — especially over the 49ers — but that one had major implications come draft day.
 They could "gain" some ground on Sunday, though, as I just don't see them beating the Chiefs in Arrowhead, regardless of how drastically worse Kansas City has looked the past four games compared to the four prior.

 The pick: Chiefs 31, Raiders 20